spamguy/diplomacy/README.md

 # Installation

-At this early stage the kinks that prevent a smooth cloning process are still being worked out.
-The database needs scripting and incorporation into GitHub, and there is at least one file dedicated to sensitive information I can't include.
+1. Install NodeJS and MongoDB.

-If that doesn't stop you, clone this repository, run `npm install` inside the directory, then `grunt serve`.
+2. Run `npm install` inside the directory, then `grunt serve`.